Prakash9944/node-excersice/interview-questions/capgimini-interview.md

 3. what is metadata in angular

-4. what is universel selector
+4. what is universal selector

-5. what is ul and ol tag
+5. what is UL and ol tag

 6. what is span tag